ossf/security-baseline/baseline.md

 **Criteria:**

-The [project documentation] MUST include a policy to address applicable Software
-Composition Analysis results prior to any
+The [project documentation] MUST include a policy to address [SCA] violations prior to any [release].
-[release].

 **Objective:**

-Ensure that potential vulnerabilities or licensing issues identified by [SCA] tools are addressed before software [releases], reducing the risk of shipping insecure or non-compliant software.
+Ensure that violations of your [SCA] policy are addressed before software [releases], reducing the risk of shipping insecure or non-compliant software.